aribenjamin/aribenjamin.github.io/_posts/2019-12-20-lab-redesign.md

 description: The 'design process' works really well for creating a good culture.
 header-img: assets/images/lab_redesign/overall_schem-01.png
 ---
-<p style="margin-bottom:2cm;font-size:.6em;">This is a cross-post from the [Kording lab blog](https://kordinglab.com/2019/12/20/lab-redesign.html).
-I initiated this lab redesign under the philosophy that all things in life should be chosen by design, including the workplace. </p>
+<p style="margin-bottom:2cm;font-size:.8em;">This is a cross-post from the <a href="https://kordinglab.com/2019/12/20/lab-redesign.html">Kording lab blog</a>.
+I initiated this redesign of the Kording Lab under the philosophy that all things in life should be chosen by design, including the workplace.
+The "us", "we", etc., refer to the pre-pandemic Kording Lab circa 2019.
+Many of these voting-based practices continued through the pandemic and well after I graduated from the lab mid-2022.</p>

 **Every lab is a set of practices, traditions, recurring events, and expectations.**
 These practices determine the daily rhythms of its members.